fyrox-book/fyrox-book.github.io/src/fyrox/beginning/editor_overview.md

 ## Undo/redo

-Fyroxed remembers your actions, and it is possible to undo (or redo undone) your changes to fix some stuff in the scene.
+FyroxEd remembers your actions, and it is possible to undo (or redo undone) your changes to fix some stuff in the scene.
 You can undo or redo your changes either by clicking `Edit -> Undo/Redo` or by standard shortcuts: `Ctrl+Z` - undo, `Ctrl+Y` - redo.